 - You should be able to put your hand in the water and find it comfortable.

-- Thawing usually takes about 20 to 40 minutes, and the skin should appear flushed and the skin soft.
+- Thawing usually takes about 20 to 40 minutes.

 - After thawing, pat your dog dry carefully and avoid any rubbing.